ClaudiaLopezLagosGlez/Eyes-Movements/README.md

 ✨ How to run: This project works with "Mouse Events", which are a popular way to bind DOM elements to events.

-🚀 Technologies:JavaScript, HTML, Css
+🚀 Technologies: JavaScript, HTML, Css

-✅ Requirements:Installing Git and Copy the repository: https://github.com/ClaudiaLopezLagosGlez/Eyes-Movements.git
+✅ Requirements: Installing Git and Copy the repository: https://github.com/ClaudiaLopezLagosGlez/Eyes-Movements.git

 ♻️ Roadmap of future improvements: With Css and Boostrap Implement more design to achieve the Cookie Monster .
 Add some paragraph describing the Cookie Monster.

-©️ License information:This repository was made under the MIT license
+©️ License information: This repository was made under the MIT license